Better lung health for all

 Delivery of Care

-The Society works to support the delivery of high-quality respiratory care throughout the UK.
-In order to do this, we actively engage with the NHS England Long Term Plan and national Thoracic Societies, highlighting innovative models of care and good practice, sharing experiences and providing the opportunity to debate and learn.
+We support the delivery of high-quality respiratory care throughout the UK by engaging with the NHS England Long Term Plan and national Thoracic Societies.
+We highlight innovative models of care and good practice, share experiences, and provide opportunities to debate and learn.

-Resources and stories associated with delivery of care can be found here on our Respiratory Futures website.
+Read resources and stories associated with the delivery of care on our Respiratory Futures website.

 Getting It Right the First Time (GIRFT)

 Getting It Right First Time (GIRFT) is an NHS improvement programme.
 Dr Martin Allen is the respiratory workstream lead for the GIRFT programme.
-Further information including GIRFT guidance can be found here.
+Read further information about GIRFT.

 Respiratory Support Units (RSU)

 The British Thoracic Society and Intensive Care Society have worked together to produce a guidance document outlining the standards of care and infrastructure for RSUs.
-Access this and other resources related to Respiratory Support Units here.
+Read more about Respiratory Support Units.

 Specialised Weaning Units (SWUs)

-SWUs are designed to enable an effective step down from critical care for patients who continue to require invasive mechanical ventilation, following prolonged admission.
-Read more about SWUs here.
+SWUs are designed to enable an effective step down from critical care for patients who continue to require invasive mechanical ventilation following prolonged admission.
+Read more about SWUs.

-BTS is developing best practice guidance on the delivery of complex home mechanical ventilation (HMV), for patients with complex HMV needs and/or a protracted duration of ventilation (greater than 14 hours per day) and those receiving tracheostomy ventilation.
-Read more about this here.
+We have developed guidance on the delivery of complex home mechanical ventilation (HMV) for patients with complex HMV needs and/or a protracted duration of ventilation (greater than 14 hours per day) and those receiving tracheostomy ventilation.
+Read more about HMV.

 Acute Respiratory Infection (ARI) Virtual Wards

 Virtual wards are seen as one practical solution to help the NHS cope with its current shortage of beds.
 Alongside frailty, virtual wards dedicated to looking after people with acute respiratory infection (ARI) are being widely developed in England.
-More information on Virtual Wards is available here.
+Read more about Virtual Wards.

 Coding and Tariffs